 Just six days later, a Cessna 150 flown by a student pilot crashed on takeoff after running out of fuel.
 After completing a dual night cross country that lasted 3.8 hours, the student and his CFI decided to do a few touch and goes.
 The pilot told the NTSB he had calculated the fuel required for the flight using POH fuel burn figures of 4.0 to 4.6 gallons per hour.
 Based on these numbers, the pilot "knew" he "had enough calculated fuel to complete the flight," but the owner of the aircraft told the NTSB that the aircraft "never used less than 6 gallons per hour."

 In 2000 there were 133 fuel related accidents in fixed wing aircraft weighing less the 12,500 pounds and this year's just-released Nall Report tallied 114 for '01.
 (Large GA aircraft, such as the Falcon 20, are not included in the ASF Accident Database because they are not under 12,500 pounds).
-To learn more about this common problem see ASF's safety advisor on Fuel Awareness or order ASF's Seminar-in-a-Box ® on Fuel Awareness; just for the cost of shipping and handling.
+To learn more about this common problem see ASI's safety advisor on Fuel Awareness.

 You can also read about fuel mismanagement in the following articles from Bruce Landsberg's Safety Pilot department in AOPA Pilot:

-Accident reports can be found in ASF's Online Database.
+Accident reports can be found in ASI's Online Database.